-m and academic honesty
+Plagiarism and academic honesty

-r own.
-You and your supervisor must use the academic honesty dates and the main points discussed and to declare the academic
+The work in the personal project must be your own.
+You and your supervisor must use the academic honesty form provided by the IB to note your meeting dates and the main points discussed and to declare the academic honesty of work.